mikyk10/esp32_wsepaper5in65_photoframe/README.md

 ### Helper Web API (HWA)

-Randomly picks an image and transforms it into vendor specific stream of binary data after image pre-processing.
-This can match up image aspect ratio, dimension, gamma, color..etc with the ePaper's hardware specification.
+Randomly picks an landscape image and transforms it into vendor specific stream of binary data after image pre-processing.
+This can match up image orientation, aspect ratio, dimension, gamma, color..etc with the ePaper's hardware specification.

-https://www.waveshare.com/wiki/5.65inch_e-Paper_Module_(F)_Manual#Picture_Production
+The vendor specific ePaper encoding is described here: https://www.waveshare.com/wiki/5.65inch_e-Paper_Module_(F)_Manual#Picture_Production

 ### Firmware

 Core software to display images on the ePaper.
-It sends encoded image stream to the ePaper after connecting your WiFi network.
+It transfers encoded data to the ePaper after getting data via WiFi.
 It then goes into deep-sleep mode for certain period of time.

-Currently it does not have a fancy Web User-Interface to manage any configurations.
-WiFi SSID, password and HWA URL are statically compiled into the firmware binary.
+Currently it does not have a fancy Web User-Interface to manage any configuration; including WiFi SSID, password and HWA URL are statically compiled into the firmware.
 Everytime you change the configuration, flash the MCU.

 By default, TLS handshake is disabled as it might drain the battery.
 To protect your privacy, you should place the HWA and MCU on the same private network so that your pictures will never go through internet unencrypted.